aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 Karpenter is installed in clusters with a Helm chart.

-Karpenter requires cloud provider permissions to provision nodes, for AWS IAM Roles for Service Accounts (IRSA) should be used.
+Karpenter requires cloud provider permissions to provision nodes.
+AWS IAM Roles for Service Accounts (IRSA) should be used.
 IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as the cloud provider) via a ServiceAccount.